george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

     - **except** - _exception classes_: @ref edu.stanford.slac.except.AidaInternalException "AidaInternalException", @ref edu.stanford.slac.except.MissingRequiredArgumentException "MissingRequiredArgumentException", @ref edu.stanford.slac.except.ServerInitialisationException "ServerInitialisationException", @ref edu.stanford.slac.except.UnableToGetDataException "UnableToGetDataException", @ref edu.stanford.slac.except.UnableToSetDataException "UnableToSetDataException", @ref edu.stanford.slac.except.UnsupportedChannelException "UnsupportedChannelException", @ref edu.stanford.slac.except.UnsupportedChannelTypeException "UnsupportedChannelTypeException"
 - **slac.aida**
   - @ref slac.aida.NativeChannelProvider "NativeChannelProvider"
-    - _The native endpoints that link to the JNI entry-points in the Channel Provider C code, implemented in AIDA-PVA Module in `STANDALONELIB`_.
+    - _The native endpoints that link to the JNI entry-points in the Channel Provider C code, implemented in AIDA-PVA Module in `AIDA_PVALIB`_.

 ### AIDA-PVA is Strangely Linked :)
 ![](images/aida-pva-link.png)
 1. The AIDA-PVA Service loads the Channel Provider shared image but it does not call any functions in the image that it loads.
-2. The AIDA-PVA Service calls JNI Entry points implemented in the AIDA-PVA Module in `STANDALONELIB`
+2. The AIDA-PVA Service calls JNI Entry points implemented in the AIDA-PVA Module in `AIDA_PVALIB`
 3. It has access to them because the Channel Provider is linked with the AIDA-PVA Module to resolve those JNI references.
 4. AIDA-PVA Module calls the Channel Provider entrypoints when it is called by the AIDA-PVA Service.
 5. Whenever the Channel Provider needs help it calls the Helper functions in AIDA-PVA Module